bajohn/rf2/README.md

 ## TODO
-- ngFor is too slow!
-Otherwise the setup is great.
-How can we iterate through the card array without using ngFor?
+- What's up with the offset in the card movements?